Viton vs. Buna O-rings: Which Is the Better Option?

 Pure, uncolored Viton o-rings have a greenish-brown hue.
 In comparison, uncolored Buna-N o-rings have a slight yellow hue.

 Uncolored here means that no artificial coloring agents were used to change the color of the rubber.
-Unfortunately, most commercially available o-rings will be colored black for better aesthetics.
+However, most commercially available O-rings will be colored black for better aesthetics.

 2. Elongation Capabilities